top of page

 outstanding, and the congregational singing is powerful.
 People worship God at Hope, whether

-in person or on-line.
+in person or online.
 It is such a blessing to serve with people of such deep faith.
 I’m also

 evolve, what is exciting is the congregations’ abiding commitment to the neighborhood.
 And